GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Dense matrix view

 Similar to array view (\ref TNL::Containers::ArayView) and vector view (\ref TNL::Containers::VectorView), matrices also offer their view for easier use with lambda functions.
 For the dense matrix there is a `DenseMatrixView` (\ref TNL::Matrcioes::DenseMatrixView).

+TODO: Template parameters description

 We will demonstrate it on the example showing the method `setElement` (\ref TNL::Matrices::DenseMatrix::setElement).
 However, the `SharedPointer` will be replaced with the `DenseMatrixView`.
 The code looks as follows:

 \include DenseMatrixViewExample_setElement.cpp